Setting Healthy Boundaries:

 manipulating you.
 Plan on it, expect it, but be firm.
 Remember, your

 behavior must match the boundaries you are setting.
-You can
+You can not

-Most people are willing to respect your boundaries,
+Most people are willing to respect your

-obtaining a restraining order.
+or obtaining a restraining order.

 Learning to set healthy boundaries takes time.
 It